 According to statistics, 40% of the energy consumption in Europe comes from the building sector.
 This led the European Commission to create energy efficiency directives to improve the energy efficiency of buildings, introducing the concept of NZEB or Nearly Zero-Energy Buildings.

-Find out how much PV energy a building needs to become NZEB with a real example, and how to measure it.
+In this article, you will find out how much PV energy a building needs to become NZEB with a real example, and how to measure it.

 One of the main measures to be implemented is the requirement for all new buildings from 2021 (public buildings from 2019) to be NZEB.
 Nevertheless, while the European Commission proposed an ambitious legislative framework for it, the definition of NZEB varies at a European scale.